 Child bearing is encouraged in the Haredi population, not only for the religious reason, but also for the financial reason: families with more than four children receive substantial children allowance from the Israeli Social Security to be used for daily living expenses.
 This encourages families to have more children.

 In the Haredi society, “be all that you can be” only implies towards Torah Studies, but never towards secular, professional or academic studies.
 However the modern religious leadership in the Israeli society now claims that this outlook is an irresponsible misconception that needs to be urgently reevaluated.
 They claim that although some men fit into the criteria of Torahto Omanuto, since Torah study is and should be their only daily occupation (Kaplan & Sivan, 2003), all others should carry the economic responsibility of their family and their community.
 When a Haredim wish to enter the work force, they face many obstacles.
-They usually lack of basic education required for higher education or professional training, in subjects such as English, math, sciences, and computer skills.
-They also lack of financial means to pay for the training and family living expense.
+They usually lack basic education required for higher education or professional training, in subjects such as English, math, sciences, and computer skills.
+They also lack financial means to pay for the training and family living expense.
 Getting married at a young age also prevents them from allocating proper time for education.
-They also experience difficulties integrating in work places that are not suitable to their haredi life style, restrictions and values.
+They also experience difficulties integrating in work places that are not suitable to their Haredi life style, restrictions and values.

 The Haredi Women Haredi women are often the ones who are often forced to join the work force.
 They are brought up with a culture that honors a woman who supports her family, while her husband is occupied with Torah learning.
-The Haredi women also lacks the education, prohibited access to the internet and computers, and lack knowledge of the sciences, the English language and computer and professional skills.
+The Haredi women also lack the education, are prohibited access to the internet and computers, and lack knowledge of the sciences, the English language and computer and professional skills.
 Due to the child bearing responsibilities they are limited to only certain type of working conditions.
 In addition, the strict gender segregation in the Haredi lifestyle which prohibits interaction with the opposite sex, also raises challenges in the employability of women in the secular job market (Baumel, 2006).

 There is a new wave of private, public and government initiatives to move more Haredim into the workforce.
 Institutions provide professional counseling, professional training, workshops, and academic courses, as well as higher education and degree programs.